noumxn/dotfiles/README.md

-# My config files for vscode, neovim and fish shell
+# My config files for neovim and fish shell